QuentinEschmann/DAI-2025-2026-Class-A-Practical-work-2-Sofia-Garfo-Henriques-Quentin-Eschmann-Thibault-Matthey/README.md

 docker run --rm -it ghcr.io/aihxpos111/warehouse:latest --host <SERVER_IP_ADDRESS> --port <PORT> Client
 ```
 If --port isn't specified, it will be set by default to 7580.
+If --host isn't specified, it will be set to localhost by default.

 ###  Building and Running Locally